JMaggieZhang/RepData_PeerAssessment1/PA1_template.md

 ```

 What is mean total number of steps taken per day?

-Make a histogram of the total number of steps taken each day
 ```{r}
 meanperday <- aggregate(steps ~ date, activity, mean)
 head(meanperday)